-The 2012 REAP Congress will be January 7 in Des Moines, in the House of Representatives chambers, Capitol Building.
-The full Congress Report is available here.
+The 2016 REAP Congress will be held on January 9 in Des Moines, in the House of Representatives chambers, Capitol Building.

 The REAP Congress is made up of the 90 delegates elected at the regional assemblies, which occur every two years.
 At the Congress, delegates work on REAP policies and the inner workings of REAP.
 Examples are: funding, fund distribution, assembly procedures and agendas, and operations of County REAP Committees.
 The REAP Law, Chapter 455A.17.3, states:

 The delegates to the congress on resources enhancement and protection shall organize, discuss, and make recommendations to the governor, the general assembly, and natural resource commission regarding issues concerning resources enhancement and protection.